 Trout fishing – on your own or guided by foot, boat or helicopter

 The Nelson region boasts the “most consistent” fly fishing in the country.
 The area offers an excellent variety of clear streams and rivers, magnificent lowland and back country settings in pristine and relatively untouched environments.
 Triple Tui self contained accommodation is accessible to the best fly fishing rivers in the region and Steve is available to take you on day excursions or longer if required.
 We have a boat (for guided trips only) which enables access to the more remote spots, plus we can organise a helicopter pick up from Triple Tui right beside your cabin.

-Hunting – guided day trips, local multi day hunts, north island trips
+Hunting – guided day trips, local multi day hunts, learn to hunt, north island trips

 Contact Steve for local and/or North Island guided hunting trips. email@example.com

-Steve charges $300 per day or $200 per day for multi day hunts of 3 or more days.
+Steve charges $300 per day for multi day hunts of 3 or more days.
 He has spare gear if you are travelling from overseas and do not wish to bring yours with you.
 Boat and helicopter rates are extra.

 View his website for details – http://freerangehunternz.com/

 Triple Tui is situated on the border of the Kahurangi National Park.
 Created in 1996, Kahurangi – meaning treasured possession – is one of New Zealand’s newest and the 2nd largest National Park at 452,000 hectares.

 There are more than 570 km’s of walking and tramping tracks in the park.
 The more popular, longer walks include the Heaphy track and the Wangapeka track, but there are short walks available at most road ends.
 Entry to the park can be gained from Triple Tui’s Riverstone cabin and just a 10 minute drive gives you access to tracks up to the Lookout Range, from there you can view Mt Owen and get magnificent views over the valley.